 In the process, Brady earned his 7th Super Bowl ring over heavily favorites reigning champs Kansas City Chiefs by a score of 31-9.
 He is the epitome of consistency.

 FC Porto makes the difficult decision to rescind Portuguese legend Rui Barros‘ contract as the Porto B coach.
 The sacking unfortunately coincided with Johan’s nursing a slight knock.
 As the team quickly gets into a fierce Segunda Liga relegation fight (Welcome to Europe Johan), Johan sees his playing time gradually reduced.
 In an attempt to help Porto B survive the relegation battle, the new coach (Antonio Fòlha) started adding first team players to Porto B’s game day rosters which proved inefficient.
-In the last game of the season, in a lucky yet divine way, Porto B managed to stay in the second division, despite losing the derby against Benfica by a one goal difference and using 8 first team players in the game.
+In the last game of the season, in a lucky yet divine way, Porto B managed to stay in the second division, despite losing the derby against Benfica by a one goal (ultimately a point) difference and using 8 first team players in the game.
 Johan tells us about it in this article.

 2021 was a memorable year for boxing legend deaths.
 On March 13th, “Marvelous” Marvin Hagler passed away at the age of 66.
 Hagler was an undisputed middleweight champion, with his most-dominant performances coming in the 1980s when he defended his title 12 times.
 In 67 total fights, he was 62-3-2.